amohanti/customer-api-example/README.md

 ## Use Case 3: Comments

-**1. Orders and Products have been designed as two different APIs**
+**1. Orders and LineItems have been designed as two different resources under the customer API**

-**2. Orders is included as a sub-resource under Customers**
+**2. Orders is included as a sub-resource under Customers to be able to find orders by customers**

+**3. Orders is also included as a main resource to be able to find orders without knowing customer number**

-**3. lineItems is a complex type under Orders, where one order can have multiple line items**
+**4. lineItems is included as sub-resource under Orders, where one order can have multiple line items**

-**4. Product is again included as a sub-resource under lineItems where each line item has one product associated**
+**4. Product is a complex-type under lineItems where each line item has one product associated**

 **5. This design caters for the use case to make the Customers API easily extendable to include Orders and Products**